Australian Alpine Walking Track – AAWT

 Track Maintenance

-The Victorian section of the AAWT is maintained through the dedication of a small team of Bushwalking Tracks and Conservation (BTAC) volunteers, working alongside rangers from Parks Victoria, in line with broader park management priorities.
-Working in some of Victoria’s most remote and challenging terrain, they focus on sections of the AAWT that are overgrown, damaged, or difficult to follow.
+The Victorian section of the AAWT is maintained through the dedication of a small team of Bushwalking Tracks and Conservation (BTAC) volunteers, working to support rangers from Parks Victoria (PV) and the Department of Energy, Environment and Climate Action (DEECA), in line with broader park management priorities.
+Working in some of Victoria’s most remote and challenging terrain, BTAC volunteers focus on sections of the AAWT that are overgrown, damaged, or difficult to follow.

-This volunteer-led stewardship plays an important role in keeping the AAWT accessible and walkable for all bushwalkers.
+This volunteer-led stewardship plays an important role in supporting land managers to keep the AAWT accessible and walkable for all bushwalkers.

 How You Can Help